aniftyco/awesome-tailwindcss/readme.md

 - [Tailwind Templates](https://www.tailwindtemplates.io/) - Tailwind CSS components.
 - [vue-cli-plugin-tailwind](https://github.com/forsartis/vue-cli-plugin-tailwind) - Vue CLI plugin that adds Tailwind CSS to a project.
 - [Tailwind Figma Kit](https://github.com/impulse/tailwindcss-figma-kit) - Figma Kit for Tailwind CSS.
-- [Testing Tailwind CSS plugins with Jest](https://www.oliverdavies.uk/articles/testing-tailwindcss-plugins-with-jest) - How to test Tailwind CSS plugins with Jest.
-- [Tailwind setup with Webpack4 and PostCSS](https://paramagicdev.github.io/my-blog/javascript/tailwindWebpackPostCSS/) - How to setup Tailwind CSS with PostCSS and Webpack.
-- [Use Tailwind CSS with CSS-in-JS](https://medium.com/@AndrewDelPrete/using-tailwindcss-with-css-in-js-32ae6796f95c) - How to use Tailwind CSS with CSS-in-JS.

 ## Starters, Templates and Boilerplates